mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 22 May 2025

-- The average temperature today is 14.03˚C,
+- The average temperature today is 12.66˚C,
-- With highs of 14.75˚C and lows of 13.86˚C,
+- With highs of 12.66˚C and lows of 12.66˚C,
-- It may feel like 13.03˚C with few clouds
+- It may feel like 11.81˚C with broken clouds
-- The wind speed is 3.6m/s and visibility is 10000m
+- The wind speed is 0.92m/s and visibility is 10000m
-- The pressure is 1020hPa and humidity is 59%
+- The pressure is 1020hPa and humidity is 70%
 - The sun will rise at 04:05 and set at 20:05

 <!-- weather_marker ends -->